rh569/advent-of-code-2024/README.md

 This took me far too long trying to implement an aproach that 'jumped' from obstacle to obstacle in part 1 and then having to write the straightforward stepping logic for part 2 regardless.

 Part 2 runs very slowly (~15 seconds), which could be hugely improved by storing the grid state from just before each loop is detected so as not to re-walk the path 5000+ times.

+#### 7 - Bridge Repair

+While trying to come up with a nice way of gererating the permutations with just loops, I realised that I could just use the binary representation of the count of the permutations.
+This ended up translating very nicely to part two, just by changing the base to ternary and adding in the new operator.
+Much nicer after Day 6.